lyluanhong/acms/intl.en-US/SDK Reference/Spring Cloud ACM/Prerequisites.md

     -   Write the Data ID in the following format:

-        `${spring.application.group}:${spring.application.name}.properties`
+        `${spring.application.group}:${spring.application.name}.{alibaba.acm.file-extension}`

         For example: `com.alibaba.cloud.acm:sample-app.properties`

-    -   Select `TEXT` as the configuration format, and enter the key-value pairs to be injected into the application:
+    -   Select `Properties` for the configuration format, and put the specific key-value pairs in the configuration body:

         ```
         user.id = 001